raven-dev-ops/Executive_Assistant_AI_SaaS/RUNBOOK.md

 - **Backend API** (`backend/`):
   - Health: `GET /healthz` should return `{"status": "ok"}`.
+  - Readiness: `GET /readyz` includes a basic database connectivity check and can be used as a K8s readiness probe when running with a real database.
+The response includes a `status` field (`"ok"` or `"degraded"`) and a `database` object with `available`/`healthy` booleans; treat a `"degraded"` status as not ready when database connectivity is required for the environment.
   - Metrics: `GET /metrics` returns JSON counters such as:
     - `total_requests`, `total_errors`
     - `appointments_scheduled`